alexbfree/thesis/src/chapter-4.md

 <span class="editnote">WRITE text positioning each case study from a thesis perspective here.  </span>
 <span class="movenote">RENUMBER SECTION 3.4 now it is here</span>
+<span class="editnote">make stronger references to Design, and talk about what is feasible / implementable</span>

 Overview of Activities by Research Context{#3.4}